nrwl/nx/docs/shared/packages/angular/angular-plugin.md

+---
+title: Overview of the Nx Angular Plugin
+description: The Nx Plugin for Angular contains executors, generators, and utilities for managing Angular applications and libraries within an Nx workspace.
+---

 The Nx Plugin for Angular contains executors, generators, and utilities for managing Angular applications and libraries within an Nx workspace.
 It provides: